IntrepidPursuits/skotlinton-android/README.md

 ### Base Classes
 - `BaseActivity`: Base class for all activities.
 Includes lifecycle logging and view inflation.
-- `BaseMvpActivity`: Base class for activities that will have some business logic instead of just hosting a fragment.
+- `BaseMvvmActivity`: Base class for activities that will have some business logic instead of just hosting a fragment.
 Includes setup for creating view models.
 - `BaseFragmentActivity`: Base class for activities whose sole purpose to to host a fragment.
-If the activity contains any additional logic, use `BaseMvpActivity` instead.
+If the activity contains any additional logic, use `BaseMvvmActivity` instead.
-- `BaseFragment`: Basically the same as `BaseMvpActivity`, but for fragments.
+- `BaseFragment`: Basically the same as `BaseMvvmActivity`, but for fragments.
 - `BaseViewModel`: Base class for all view models.
 Includes lifecycle setup and common dependencies.
-Goes along with `BaseMvpActivity` and `BaseFragment`.
+Goes along with `BaseMvvmActivity` and `BaseFragment`.
 - `ViewModelConfiguration`: Wrapper class for common dependencies that all view models are expected to have.

 ### Third Party Libraries